joshuaboniface/bbuilder/README.md

 1. Configure your Git system to send webhooks for the event(s) and repositories you want to the Basic Builder API.

+1. Optionally, configure Basic Builder to use Systemd via the [example configurations](systemd/).

 ## Webhook Configuration

 **NOTE:** Currently, Basic Builder supports only Gitea webhooks.
 However, other systems may be supported in the future.